mrcackalacky/Warriors-SMP/README.md

 This modpack contains 100 mods; however, over half of the mods are library/light mods which don't really add content to the game.
 The modpack also comes preinstalled with performance mods, complementary shaders, and Unity 16x (resource pack with the best mod support).

-Unfortunately the main server isn't available to the public at this time; however, I'm working on a server pack if you'd like to make your own!

 **OPTIFINE WILL CRASH THE GAME**

 ## Modlist